anbai106/SOPNMF/README.md

 ![image info](data/opNMF.png)

 ## License
 Copyright (c) 2016 University of Pennsylvania.
 All rights reserved.
-See https://www.cbica.upenn.edu/sbia/software/license.html.
+Please refer to https://www.cbica.upenn.edu/sbia/software/license.html.

 ## Installation
 [Ananconda](https://www.anaconda.com/products/individual) allows you to install, run and update python package and their dependencies.
 We highly recommend the users to install **Anancond3** on your machine.